UoB-COMSM0110/2024-group-13/READMEReport.md

   }
 ```

-2. *Network programming* - we learned and used java nio selectable channel API.
-Besides, we added a cache layer to avoid frame locking between server and client.
+2. *Network programming* - we used java nio selectable channel API.
+We also added a cache layer to avoid frame locking between server and client.
 We have to employ SSH port forwarding to bypass the firewall of the lab machines.

 3. *Consistent handling of page switches* - the server and the client may be on different pages before and after the game, but need to start and end the game simultaneously.
-So we handled a lot of different cases.

 ## Evaluation